Skip to content

 Services

-Farmhouse and single story house are both mains water and electric.
+Farmhouse and Bungalow are both mains water and electric.
 Private septic tank drainage.
 Note – both properties are served by separate septic tanks.

 NB: Interested parties should be aware that septic tanks and private drainage systems are subject to strict regulations and therefore interested parties should seek specialist and legal advice.